Xperaz/minishell/README.md

 # Instructions
 project must be written in C.

-- Your functions should not quit unexpectedly (segmentation fault, bus error, double free, etc) apart from undefined behaviors.
-If this happens, your project will be considered non functional and will receive a 0 during the evaluation.
+- Our functions should not quit unexpectedly (segmentation fault, bus error, double free, etc) apart from undefined behaviors.
+If this happens, The project will be considered non functional and will receive a 0 during the evaluation.

 - All heap allocated memory space must be properly freed when necessary.
 No leaks